buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/specify-env.md

 ### Preparing the environment at build time

-When the `lifecycle` runs each buildpack, it first tears down any environment variables defined on the `build-time` base image of the environment.
+When the `lifecycle` runs each buildpack, it first tears down any environment variables defined on the `build-time` base image.
 It only allows a [specific set](https://github.com/buildpacks/lifecycle/blob/a43d5993a4f2cc23c44b6480ba2ab09fe81d57ed/env/build.go#L9-L19) of pre-configured environment variables through.

-For the detect phase, the lifecycle then applies user-provided environment variables.
-For more information, see [clearing the buildpack environment](https://buildpacks.io/docs/for-buildpack-authors/how-to/write-buildpacks/clear-env/)
+For the `detect` phase, the `lifecycle` then applies user-provided environment variables, followed by platform-provided environment variables.
+For more information, see the page for how to [customize buildpack behavior with build-time environment variables](https://buildpacks.io/docs/for-app-developers/how-to/build-inputs/configure-build-time-environment/).

 For the `build` phase, the process is more complex.
 Before applying user-provided environment variables, the `lifecycle` applies buildpack-provided environment variables, which is anything that a previous buildpack (a buildpack that ran earlier in the `build` phase) might have configured in its `layers` directory.